bahmanm/BahmanM.Flow/README.md

   <tr>
     <td>🤔 <i>Oh!?</i></td>
     <td>
-      💡 WHAT IF you could build your workflow as a clean, chainable pipeline of operations instead?<br/>
+      💡 WHAT IF you could write code as a clean, chainable sequence of operations instead?<br/>
-      💡 A pipeline which clearly separates the "happy path" from error handling, logging, retries, ...<br/>
+      💡 A sequence which clearly separates the "happy path" from error handling, logging, retries, ...<br/>
-      💡 A pipeline which is a pleasure to express, read, and maintain?
+      💡 A sequence which is a pleasure to express, read, and maintain?
     </td>
   </tr>
   <tr>